 Long Range Plans

-Veterans Park: This future regional park is located north of Faraday Avenue just east of Cannon Road across the street from portions of The Crossings at Carlsbad golf course.
+Veterans Memorial Park: This future regional park is located north of Faraday Avenue just east of Cannon Road across the street from portions of The Crossings at Carlsbad golf course.
 The site is approximately 92 acres, of which only about 30 is developable (however trails may be located throughout most of the 92 acres).
-There is currently no master plan for the park, so the uses are unknown at this time.
+The city will start the master planning process for the park in Spring 2019.
+For more information visit the project webpage.